 Unlike other commodities, gold and silver have a high intrinsic value.
 It is perfectly feasible to trade in bullion or coin.
 Many investors have some of their holdings in physical metals, although there will inevitably be costs for storage and insurance.

 Commodity traders dealing directly in gold and silver aim to buy when the price is low, which is usually determined by an abundance of supply and falling demand.
 They sell when they believe the supply is outweighed by demand, which can result in a profit.

 However, like other commodities, the price of gold and silver can fall as well as rise, and this approach can be a disadvantage when prices are falling.

 Spot trading gold and silver

-FOREX.com allows you to trade unleveraged gold and silver at the current spot price of gold, which is based on the price of the most active futures contracts on the COMEX (Commodities Exchange) in New York.
+FOREX.com allows you to trade gold and silver at the current spot price of gold, which is based on the price of the most active futures contracts on the COMEX (Commodities Exchange) in New York.
 Because these futures contracts are actively traded in a central location every single day, they provide the most accurate, up-to-date prices for gold.